This is a case study written by Leah Kalamakis.

 Easy Upselling and Cross-Selling

-It’s increased the amount of people who purchase multiple courses from me.
+It’s increased the number of people who purchase multiple courses from me.

 With one hub within AccessAlly, all the available courses are shown on the member’s dashboard.